In this blog we explore how Zinc can increase Testosterone levels, lower DHT levels and help to improve hair growth!

 However, supplementing with too high of a dose can also contribute to hair loss.

-When I came up with the formulation for my brand, It Really Works Vitamins - I made sure to include Zinc as it’s one of the most important nutrients out there for healthy hair growth.
+With, It Really Works Vitamins - we’ve made sure to include Zinc as it’s one of the most important nutrients out there for healthy hair growth.

 As well as Zinc, we have 21 other ingredients including: